 Most injectable medications, including all vaccines (except Part D vaccines for Medicare Members), administered in a provider's office must be obtained by the provider and billed to MVP on the appropriate billing code (i.e., J-code), unless otherwise specified.
-Office-administered injectable medications should not be purchased at the retail pharmacy by the Member and transported back to the office; these medications are not covered under the Member's prescription drug benefit when obtained at a retail pharmacy.
-Provider-administered injectables may be covered under the Member's Medicare Part B benefit and applicable co-insurance.
-Review the Medicare Part D formulary at mvphealthcare.com, which includes injectable medications that may be covered under the Medicare Part D benefit and billed to the PBM.
+Officeadministered injectable medications should not be purchased at the retail pharmacy by the Member and transported back to the office; these medications are not covered under the Member's prescription drug benefit when obtained at a retail pharmacy.
+Provideradministered injectables may be covered under the Member's Medicare Part B benefit and applicable co-insurance.
+Review the Medicare Part D formulary at mvphealthcare.com, which includes injectable medications that may be covered under the Medicare Part D benefit.
+Most home infusion medications are covered under the Medicare Part D benefit and billed to the PBM.